tombeesley/CCVR/README.md

 CCVR04 manipulated the position of repeating distractors, either on the same surface as the target, or the alternative surface

 CCVR05 manipulated the depth of already learnt distractor patterns in a final phase, in an attempt to ascertain further whether depth plays a role in the performance of CC.
 This experiment lacked sufficient power and is not reported.
+Unpublished dissertation by Magda Lapinska (Lancaster University) is available here.
 It is being written up for psyarxiv.

 CCVR_ms_1 is the manuscript which presents the data from CCVR03 and CCVR04, currently under review at JEP:HPP